lambdadeltakay/route-weaver/README.md

-Experimental toy meshnet system inspired by the yggdrasil network
+Experimental toy meshnet system inspired by the yggdrasil network.
+In the design and experimentation phase